BronzeOwl4/alx-system_engineering-devops/0x02-shell_redirections/README.md

-The script in the file 4-lastlines displays the last 10 lines of passwd in etc The script in the file 5-firstlines displays the first 10 lines of passwd in etc The script in the file 6-third_line displays the third line of the file iacta
+The script in the file 4-lastlines displays the last 10 lines of passwd in etc The script in the file 5-firstlines displays the first 10 lines of passwd in etc The script in the file 6-third_line displays the third line of the file iacta The script in the file 7-file creates a non empty specific file